filecoin-project/sentinel/docs/content/en/data/gapfill_0.8_0.9.md

 ---
-title: "Gap Fill over data from v0.8.x and v0.9.x"
+title: "Gap Fill over data through upgrade from v0.8 and v0.9"
-description: "Manual steps for gapfilling data from both Lily v0.8 and v0.9"
+description: "Manual steps for gapfilling data through upgrade from v0.8 to v0.9"
 lead: "Task names have changed from v0.8 to v0.9.
 This workaround will help manage running gap find/fill tasks on databases which contain data from both versions of Lily."
 menu:
   data: